tetratelabs/wazero/RATIONALE.md

 Since config are immutable, changes apply via return val, similar to `append` in a slice.

-Ex.
-Both of these are the same sort of error:
+For example, both of these are the same sort of error:
 ```go
 append(slice, element) // bug as only the return value has the updated slice.
 cfg.WithName(next) // bug as only the return value has the updated name.
 ```

-This means the correct use is re-assigning explicitly or via chaining.
-Ex.
+Here's an example of correct use: re-assigning explicitly or via chaining.
 ```go
 cfg = cfg.WithName(name) // explicit